nidak21/AutomatedTagging/Readme.txt

 Using machine learning to automate MGI literature triage tagging for different curation groups

+# Note Sept 2018
+This is an early, not gotten very far attempt of doing automated tagging, focusing on GXD.
+Since working on this, Xiangying Jiang spent her summer here working on a more sophisticated approach.
+For now, I'm going to mothball this whole repo/approach and work on automated MGI relevance (is a paper relevant to MGI) since it appears this is a more balanced data set (60% discard, 40% keep)

 # General things I've learned

     In sklearn, during vectorizing, stop word removal happens before ngram